edwardtufte/tufte-css/README.md

 >code in it is in a consistent style. <br/>
 > -- [Google Style Guide](https://code.google.com/p/google-styleguide/)

 Tufte CSS aims for clarity, concision, and uniformity.
-Here's a basic example of our CSS conventions:
+Here’s a basic example of our CSS conventions:

     p { font-size: 1.4rem;